Cory Booker Proposes Nationwide Licensing For All Gun Owners

 — Fred Guttenberg (@fred_guttenberg) May 7, 2019

-However, The Washington Examiner notes that CNN’s Poppy Harlow asked Booker if he thought non-compliant gun owners should be “thrown in jail.”
+However, The Washington Examiner noted that CNN’s Poppy Harlow asked Booker if he thought non-compliant gun owners should be “thrown in jail.”
 Booker responded that he thinks law enforcement should step in if gun owners don’t comply within a “reasonable” amount of time, but again, did not give specifics.

 “The critical thing is, I think most Americans agree, that these weapons of war should not be on our streets.”

-Booker’s proposal would face steep opposition in Congress.
-Even in the Democrat-controlled House of Representatives, his bill would face a “steep climb,” according to Yahoo News writer Elana Schor.
-And in the Republican-controlled Senate, his bill would almost certainly be dead on arrival.
+Booker’s proposal would likely face steep opposition in Congress.
+Even in the Democrat-controlled House of Representatives, his bill would face a “steep climb,” according to AP writer Elana Schor.
+And in the Republican-controlled Senate, his bill would have an even harder time gaining approval, she suggested.